mcmaur/AndroidUtilClasses/README.md

 # AndroidUtilClasses

-If you find android documentation is bad you are welcome here.
+> Android made easier

-I think 20 pages long explanation and few code example covering 1% of the code you need, so I've a super easy recap of what I know.
-All code and some few instruction to deal.
+Android documentation is bad: 20 pages long explanation and few code example covering 1% of the code you need.

-HOW TO USE IT
+Udacity videos are so long that you can spend an entire day to do a 4 minute of code.

+**_I have a solution_**: my super easy recap.
+All code and some few instructions to deal with.

+### How To Use It:
-*Read the README: follow few basic instruction
+- Read the README and follow the few basic instructions
-*Import the java classes
+- Import the java classes into your project

-Done!
+**Done!**

 Easy.